tahsd/hsd21_project/README.md

 ## 2. Boot your device with the bitstream file
-Once you are prepared with bistream file, modify the name of it to "zynq.bit", and move it to the sdcard.
+Once you are prepared with the bistream file, rename it to "zynq.bit", and move it to the sdcard.
 Insert the sdcard to the device and boot it.
 How you can boot your device via minicom is explained [here.](http://etl.snu.ac.kr/mod/ubboard/article.php?id=1413711&bwid=2500892)